ZafeerA123/.Github.io/_posts/2023-08-15-JS-explained.md

 comments: false
 layout: post
 title: JS/Html
-description: THE FOLLOWING IS ALL FROM CHATGPT
+description: THE FOLLOWING IS A COMBINATION OF CHATGPT AND VIDEOS
-type: plans
 courses: { compsci: {week: 7} }
 permalink: Js/Js
 ---